jimlinntu/scaling-book/index.md

 ## Links to Sections

 *This series is probably longer than it needs to be, but we hope that won't deter you.
-The first three chapters are preliminaries and can be skipped if familiar, although they introduce notation used later.
+The first three chapters are preliminaries and can be skipped if you're already familiar with the material, although they introduce notation used later.
 The final three parts might be the most practically useful, since they explain how to work with real models.*

 **Part 1: Preliminaries**